McConnell’s Two-Faced Approach to Health-Care Reform

 Unfortunately, this assurance isn’t worth much to moderates unless they repeat it publicly, and so it was inevitable McConnell’s whispers would leak immediately.
 And that may well cause bigger problems for conservatives than making the cap more generous.

-As it happens, McConnell is touching a very raw nerve, as conservative health wonk Philip Klein illustrated in warning of exactly this contingency last month when BCRA was first unveiled:
+As it happens, McConnell is touching a very raw nerve, as conservative health wonk Philip Klein illustrated in warning of exactly this contingency last month when the Senate bill was first unveiled:

 [F]or opponents of Obamacare evaluating the proposal, the question boils down to whether to place more emphasis on the spending in the coming years or in the promised reforms in the next decade.
 Based on history and common sense, conservatives have every reason to place much more weight on the idea that the short-term spending is going to come through, and the promised spending cuts and reforms are very unlikely to ever be implemented….